-It’s always a satisfying moment when you hit the send button and EFILE your Canadian income tax – unless it’s one of those times that you realize afterwards that you’ve made a mistake and shouldn’t have hit the button quite so quickly.
+It’s always a satisfying moment when you hit the send button and EFILE your Canadian income tax – unless it’s one of those times that you realize afterward that you’ve made a mistake and shouldn’t have hit the button quite so quickly.

 If you make a mistake on your tax return, don’t panic!
 The Canada Revenue Agency (CRA) is not going to rush out to your home and take you into tax custody.
 Instead, they have a procedure for you to follow so you can change your tax return after filing and fix the mistake you’ve made.

 Wait for your Notice of Assessment to arrive.
 There’s nothing you can do until it has.
 Once you’ve received the Notice, you’ll be able to request changes to your return in a variety of ways, depending on whether it is a T1 (individual) return or a T2 (corporate) return.

 Requesting to Change Your T1

 If you are requesting a change to a T1 income tax return, you can do it online or by mail in one of these three ways:

 If you are requesting a change via mail, you need to be sure your letter and/or form includes all the supporting documents related to the change(s) you are requesting, including those from your original income tax assessment (unless you’ve already sent them in to the Canada Revenue Agency) as well as:

 - the details of your request, including the years of the tax, returns to be changed;